 Travel, transportation, entertainment, and gift expenses

-Businesses that deduct expenses for travel, entertainment, gifts, or transportation must substantiate specific elements of these expenses by providing receipts and other documentation.
+Businesses that deduct expenses for travel, entertainment, gifts, or transportation must substantiate specific elements of these expenses.
+In the absence of receipts, notes about how the transaction was business-related may be accepted.

 Documents that are used for assets should include the following information: